Introduction

 - Replace long text blocks with icons or graphics

-- Visualize numbers with simple, bold charts
+- Visualize data with simple, bold charts or graphs

 In a world full of noise, simple stands out.
 A cluttered slide is like a messy room — hard to look at and harder to understand.
 Simplicity helps your message shine.